Jubatian/rrpge-spec/specs/kcall.rst

 The number of bytes to load is set 8192 (load full page) by the kernel if an out of range value is passed for it.

-The file name is a zero terminated UTF-8 string.
+The file name is excepted to be a zero terminated UTF-8 string.

 The return of the kernel task has bit 14 clear if the load was successful, bits 0 - 13 indicating the number of bytes successfully loaded (0 - 8192).